rcrowther/django-taxonomy/READMEB.md

 ## Admin

 ## The API
-As an app, Taxonomy is spread across several DB tables which need code to manipulate them.
+As an app, Taxonomy is spread across DB tables which need code to manipulate them.
 So the code is gathered into a manager.
-Since this is not the same as a Django (QuerySet) Manager, I've called the manager TaxonomyAPI.
-You'll use it for access to taxonomy data (unless you're hacking or haave a broken installation).
+Since this is not the same as a Django (QuerySet) Manager, I've called it an API, not a manager.
+You'll use it for access to taxonomy data (unless you're hacking or have a broken installation).

+The api hangs off any model based on TermBase, and can also be acessed from any TermBase class.
+Using the builtin model Term,

+    from taxonomy.models import Term

+    api = Term.api

+Like the queryset manager 'objects', the api is also present on any TermBased object,

+    from taxonomy.models import Term

+    obj = Term.objects.get(id=1)
+    obj,api

+The attribute 'api' gives you some methods for one tree,

+    delete() (whole tree)
+    save() (a Term)
+    tree()

-For working with data in the taxonomy, this gets you to methods for a single taconomy,
+And a few more.
+You can call the API with a Term id, which gives you methods for a single TermBase,

-    from taxonomy.taxonomy import TaxonomyAPI
+    from taxonomy.models import Term

-    TaxonomyAPI(1)
+    api_for_term_4 = Term.api(4)

-This gets you to methods for aa single term,
+This gets you many methods.

-    from taxonomy.taxonomy import TaxonomyAPI

-        TaxonomyAPI(1).term(3)

-As for the methods, there's a lot of them.
 For making pages, the simple-named methods return full term data,

-    parent
-    children
-    ascendent_path
-    descendent_paths
+    parent()
+    children()
+    ascendent_path()
+    descendent_paths()
+    tree(self, max_depth=None)

-Many of the other methods only deal with DB ids (the methods above populate these trees with term data after the shape of the data has been generated).
+Some of the other methods only deal with DB ids.

+The structure of tree data is worth mentioning.
+It is usually a flat tree of depth and Termdata coupled in a Tuple, gathered into a list,

+    [
+        (0, Term1)
+        (1, Term2)
+        (1, Term3)
+        (0, Term4)
+        (1, Term5)
+        (2, Term6)
+        (3, Term7)
+        ...
+    ]

-Some methods build from the tree, so come with added data, the depth a term should be rendered at.
-These kinds of collections are mode from tuples (depth_in_tree, term_id).
-This is the code the app uses to render the select boxes in Admin.
+This is the kind of data the app uses to render the select boxes in Admin.

 One point worth knowing is that, since these taxonomies are single-parent, there can be only one path back to the taxonomy root.
 But there can be several paths towards leaves.
 Ask for descendant_paths() and you will get a list of lists.